LDCVia/ldcvia-blog-public/_posts/2017-06-15-my-editor-vscode.md

 <div class="blog-header">
   <img src="https://ldcvia.s3.amazonaws.com/vscode.png" alt="Header image: VS Code, logo" title="Header image: VS Code Logo" width="150px" height="150px" style="float: right;" />
 </div>

 _Continuing our series where we talk about our preferred code editor_

 A lot has been said, written, and ranted, about programming editors and <abbr title="Integrated Development Environment">IDE</abbr>s over the years.
 Allow us to add to the noise.

 It’s Matt’s turn this week to talk about his choice, [VS Code](https://code.visualstudio.com/)&hellip;

 ----
-Built on the same Electron framework as Mr Poole’s choice, VS Code is the first IDE I’ve actively chosen that is developed by Microsoft.
+Built on the same Electron framework as [Mr. Poole’s choice](/2017/06/07/my-editor-atom), VS Code is the first IDE I’ve actively chosen that is developed by Microsoft.
 Although it shares the Visual Studio moniker, it’s a totally different beast to the full blown C# IDE that Windows developers use.
 This is a lightweight text editor with added bells and whistles.
 <img src="https://ldcvia.s3.amazonaws.com/vscodescreenshot.png" alt="Screenshot: VS Code running on macOS" title="Screenshot: VS Code running on macOS" height="241" width="366" style="float: right; margin: 1em auto "/>
 I only switched over about six months ago from Atom, but I’ve found that it’s made my dev experience far more flexible.
-From the tighter integration of Git, an integrated terminal window and many many plugins, there is everything I need for my daily node and Javascript development needs.
+From the tighter integration of Git, an integrated terminal window and many many plugins, there is everything I need for my daily node and JavaScript development needs.
 Like Atom, there are so many plugins.
 Some of my favourites are…

 * [Beautify](https://marketplace.visualstudio.com/items?itemName=HookyQR.beautify) which tidies up code for you.